 Melanie | $900000 |

-Automatic incremental processing offers the most efficient way of processing data, but is less transparent than processing the full tables.
+Automatic incremental processing offers the most efficient way to process data, but it is less transparent compared to processing the full tables.
 The date used to identify newly arrived data is stored internally and can be reset via the Reset button.
 This will cause the component to process the entire input table on the next run.

 You can always verify the load date used in a particular job using the Job events.
 Search for an event Exported table X: